custom-components/media_player.braviatv_psk/README.md

 The media player will show up as Television accessories on devices running iOS 12.2 or later

 ### Screenshots
-_Component used with Mini Media Player_
+_Component used with Mini Media Player.
+Detailled program info only available when using the onboard smartcard module._

 ![Component used with Mini Media Player](screenshots/bravia_1.png)

-_Component used with standard Media Player_
+_Component used with standard Media Player.
+Detailled program info only available when using the onboard smartcard module._

 ![Component used with standard Media Player](screenshots/bravia_2.png)